 - Resource location: Select the runtime location for the resource files associated with the document when the document executes on a printer.
 Select In memory to copy the resource files into RAM at runtime.
 Select On file system to copy the resource files onto the printer's hard drive at runtime; this option is recommended for documents that occupy large amounts of space. - Picture Resolutions - Color (DPI): Enter the resolution for the color bitmapped images the document references.
 This resolution applies to all color bitmapped image resources in the document.
-In the case of dynamic images that reference color bitmapped images external to the document, the resolution in effect at the time you install and/or convert the document is the one that applies to all of the external color bitmapped images (the document applies this resolution at runtime, when it retrieves each of the external images). - Grayscale (DPI): Enter the resolution for grayscale bitmapped images the document references. - Monochrome (DPI): Enter the resolution for monochrome bitmapped images the document references.
-PlanetPress Capture (see also "Capture Field Object" (page 166)) - Pattern Sequence: A batch identification, useful for extending the number of possible patterns. - Anoto statement position: The position of the notice "Paper featuring Anoto functionality" which appears when adding a PlanetPress Capture field to your document.
-This notice is legally mandatory and will always appear on your page. - Horizontal offset: Enter a value if you wish to move the notice away from the left or right border (depending on the location of the notice) - Vertical offset: Enter a value if you wish to move the notice away from the top or bottom border (depending on the location of the notice) - Include trace code: Check to print the trace code (identification) of the pattern used on the page.
-This is useful for debugging and error handling. - Compilation Options - Convert images to monochrome: Select when you want PlanetPress Design to automatically convert every color bitmapped image resource to grayscale when it converts the document.
+In the case of dynamic images that reference color bitmapped images external to the document, the resolution in effect at the time you install and/or convert the document is the one that applies to all of the external color bitmapped images (the document applies this resolution at runtime, when it retrieves each of the external images). - Grayscale (DPI): Enter the resolution for grayscale bitmapped images the document references. - Monochrome (DPI): Enter the resolution for monochrome bitmapped images the document references. - Compilation Options - Convert images to monochrome: Select when you want PlanetPress Design to automatically convert every color bitmapped image resource to grayscale when it converts the document.
 Select Always to have PlanetPress Design always perform the conversion.
 Select Never to prevent PlanetPress Design from ever performing the conversion.
 Select PPD to have PlanetPress Design perform the conversion only when the PostScript Printer Description (PPD) file associated with the document does not support color.
 This option applies only for this document.
 The Convert images to grayscale option in the User Options dialog box determines the option that appears here by default when you create the document. - Image scanline orientation: See "Scanline Orientation" (page n) and "Adjust the Scanline Orientation of Images" (page n). - Picture quality compression level : Specify, in percentage, the compression level of pictures in your document.
 A higher number means less compression, thus a larger picture size and better quality. - Picture Quality: Line Art is more useful for illustrations and text that can be converted to line art.
 Photo is more useful for images such as photos, landscapes, etc.